GitHub Docs

 • Monaco Editor integration (same engine as VS Code)

-• 90+ CSS-themed panels with dark/light theme toggle
+• CSS variable theming across all panels with dark/light toggle

 • Multiplayer CRDT collaboration (real-time co-editing)